tewarid/tewarid.github.io/_posts/2011/2011-04-26-stream-live-webm-video-to-browser-using-node.js-and-gstreamer.md

 comments: true
 ---

-We'll stream live WebM video to the browser using GStreamer and Node.js, in this post.
-Follow the procedure at [Build and install VP8 plugin and GStreamer]({% link _posts/2011/2011-04-07-live-webm-video-streaming-with-flumotion.md %}#build-and-install-vp8-plugin-and-gstreamer) to setup GStreamer 0.10.32.
-We'll use Node.js with the express middleware, that we used previously to [stream a WebM file]({% link _posts/2011/2011-04-25-stream-webm-file-to-chrome-using-node.js.md %}).
+This post shows how to stream live WebM video to the browser using GStreamer and Node.js.
+To setup GStreamer, follow the procedure at [Build and install VP8 plugin and GStreamer]({% link _posts/2011/2011-04-07-live-webm-video-streaming-with-flumotion.md %}#build-and-install-vp8-plugin-and-gstreamer).
+We'll use Node.js with the Express middleware, used by us to [stream a WebM file]({% link _posts/2011/2011-04-25-stream-webm-file-to-chrome-using-node.js.md %}) in the past.

 ### The code

-We spawn a GStreamer pipeline to mux a WebM stream, and stream it using the `tcpserversink` element.
-After we receive a request at port 8001 from a browser, we create a TCP client socket to receive the WebM stream, and forward it to the browser.
+The code spawns a GStreamer pipeline to create and send a WebM stream using the `tcpserversink` element.
+It then listens for HTTP requests at port 8001.
+When it receives an HTTP request, it creates a new TCP socket to receive the WebM stream, and writes it out to the browser.

 {% gist ebb075bbcbfb5c3d83dc7429647748a7 %}